brycehanscomb/brycehanscomb.com/pages/how-to-make-a-testable-user-interface.md

 ## 5. Don't Duplicate Markup

-Depending on the

 This one is pretty simple.
 Since most test runners do DOM operations, the DOM is really the only API that they have to infer the state of the UI.
 That is, most assertions are not done via visual means, only checking the existence and inner content of various elements on the page.

-For example, Desktop-only menus and Mobile-only menus with only CSS to control their appearance and behaviour will introduce unnecessary extra checks and complexities for the QA team.
+For example, having Desktop-only menus and Mobile-only menus with only CSS to control their appearance and behaviour will introduce unnecessary extra checks and complexities in QA.
 Instead, just have one set of menu links and do what you need to do from there.

 If you have duplicated markup, then it's harder for the test runners (and the QA